splorp/newtontalk-faq/newtontalk-faq.md

 * Rewrote portions of the ‘What things shouldn’t be posted to the list?’ section for clarity
 * Tidied up the ‘When did NewtonTalk start?’ section
 * Integrated a few loose links
 * Minor edits

+### 05 January 2021

+* Rewrote portions of the ‘Who is responsible for this?’ section
+* Added Ideacast to the Planet Newton background
+* Linked a bunch of names to relevant sites
+* Minor edits

 ### 08 February 2018